tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 - *LOADING*: Expecting application data from client.
 Allows only the command `LOAD_APP_DATA` to continue loading the device app.
 - *LOAD_FLASH*: Loading an app from flash.
 Allows no commands.
-- *LOAD_FLASH_MGMT*: Loading and verifyiing a device app from flash.
+- *LOAD_FLASH_MGMT*: Loading an app from flash and registering it as a prospective managment app.
 Allows no commands.
 - *START*: Computes CDI.
 Possibly verifies app.
 Starts the application.
 Does not return to firmware.
 Allows no commands.
 - *FAIL* - Halts CPU.
 Allows no commands.